Security Testing “THREATS” and “METHODOLOGIES”

 There are varied types of security threats that the application or software is prone through that may cost your business enterprise, if not identified.
 With the progression in technology attackers bang-up some of the innovative and fresh ways to break into the security mechanisms of a system.
 Hence, it is vital for the testers to be aware of the several kinds of security threats and determine solutions to tackle them.

-Here are some of the most common security threats that the expert testers discover during the security testing process:
+Here are most common security threats detected by expert testers during security testing process:

 Threat 1- SQL Injection